Sell In May And Go Away Is Very Bad Advice Based On Data

 Sell in May and Go Away Analysis: 2000 to 2020

-From the data, we can clearly see from the data that over the last 20-year to 2020, April has been the best performing month on the S&P 500 index with a 2.4% average gain.
-Additionally, June, July, August, and September have suffered on average losses of 0.6%.
-If you do Sell in May and Go Away, you will want to buy again at the start of October because October and November record an average of 1.12% gains.
+We can see from the data that over the last 20 years, April has been the best-performing month on the S&P 500 index, with a 2.4% average gain.
+Additionally, June, July, August, and September suffered an average loss of 0.6%.
+If you Sell in May and Go Away, you will want to buy again at the start of October because October and November record an average of 1.12% gains.

 Month Average of % Change